PoojaGC/Kommunicate-Web-SDK/kommunicate-script-example/README.md

 # Readme

-## This demo is for making the chat widget full screen or adding it inside a container.
+## This demo is for making the chat widget full screen or adding it inside a container

 ### Make widget fullscreen